LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Experiments

-\textbf{Short text expressions generation.} As mentioned in Sec.~\ref{sec:long-short text expression}, the short text expressions can be manually extracted from long text expressions or automatically generated by a machine.
+\textbf{Short text expressions generation.} As mentioned in Sec.~\ref{sec:long-short text expression}, the short text expressions can be manually or automatically extracted from long text expressions.
 For the latter, we feed the long text expressions into a part-of-speech tagger provided by the NLTK library~\cite{NLTK}: we can extract the words before the first verb (including `is') predicted by the tagger as short text expressions.
 We denote this variant of using machine-generated short text expression as LoSh-M w/ MSh and report its result in Tab.~\ref{tab:Ablation for long short}.
-It produces the same mAP and almost the same IoU as the original LoSh-M. Despite that for some special cases, the machine-generated expressions might not be accurate, it still demonstrates the flexibility of our LoSh and its potential to transfer to larger datasets.
+It produces almost the same mAP and relatively closed IoU as the original LoSh-M. {Statistically, we verify that 98.7\% of machine-generated short expressions are identical to our manually extracted ones.} It demonstrates the flexibility of our LoSh and its potential to transfer to larger datasets.